This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 |---|---|---|

-When the WHERE, GROUP BY, HAVING, and ORDER BY keywords are used together, there are clear restrictions on the order of execution.
-The execution order of the keywords is as follows:
+When keywords such as WHERE, GROUP BY, HAVING, and ORDER BY are used together, their execution order is strictly defined.
+The execution order is as follows:

 Execute